richardvenneman/appsignal-docs/source/support/known-issues/compilation-dependencies-required-at-runtime.html.md

 ## Affected components

 - AppSignal for Elixir package versions: Only `v1.8.0`.
-Fixed in `v1.8.1`.
+Linux builds fixed in `v1.8.1`.
 - AppSignal for Ruby package versions: `v2.7.0` and later, but less likely to occur.
 Read more in the [description](#description).
 - Systems:
   - [Linux](/support/operating-systems.html#linux) musl builds.